fl4p/fugu-mppt-firmware/README.md

 Keep in mind that in case of a failure (software or hardware), the charger might permanently output the max solar voltage at the battery terminal, potentially destroying any connected device.
-Add over-voltage protection (another DC/DC, varistor, TVS, crowbar circuit) if necessary.
+Add over-voltage protection (another DC/DC, Varistor, TVS, crowbar circuit) if necessary.

 Use it at your own risk.